 Cardigans are an easy layer to add on and great for when you want to look nice (maybe while settling into a cozy cafe somewhere!).
 Ideally it should match your (aforementioned) “nice looking tank top” 😉

-When travelling Europe in winter, I highly advise bringing long sleeve tops rather than thick sweaters, because sweaters take up way too much space.
-Bringing 3-4 basic long sleeves like these should be sufficient for a week.
+When travelling Europe in winter, I highly advise bringing thick long sleeve tops/thinner sweaters rather than ultra thick sweaters, because those giant sweaters (as cozy as they are) take up way too much space.

-2-3 pairs of jeans/pants (trousers)
+2 pairs of jeans/pants (trousers)

-Dark colours work best, like this super comfy pair.
 Don’t bring any that are too tight because you might need to layer leggings or thermal underwear underneath them.

 1 very warm jacket/coat